 How do I get involved with recycling at MIT?

 There are many opportunities, whether you are a student, staff member, faculty member, researcher or visitor.
 The first step is to Reduce, Reuse, Recycle, and Rethink!
 Get a good recycling bin and use it every day.
 Become a recycling ambassador.

 How do I reduce how much solid waste I produce?

 The first step in reducing the amount of solid waste you produce is to stop buying so much stuff!
 With every purchase we make we are not just buying the item we want—we are also buying the packaging and other extraneous materials that commonly come with products.

 Are there places on campus where I can donate stuff I don't need any more?

 Many avenues exist for reuse at MIT.
 If you have furniture or other items in great condition, you can make arrangements with the MIT Student Furniture Exchange at WW15 to arrange a drop-off.
 Or, you can join the firstname.lastname@example.org list to donate or locate materials.
 Items with an MIT sticker must be deactivated by the Property Office before equipment can be donated.
 Call MIT extension 3-2779 for more information.

 What is the MIT Recycling Rate?

-MIT has a healthy recycling rate of 40%.
+MIT has a healthy recycling rate of 49%.
 This is excellent when compared across the country to other education institutions.
 Can we do better?
 Absolutely.
-Our current goal is to increase recycling by 5% annually for four years.

 How do I recycle toner cartridges?